dangoldbj/openclaw-simplex/README.md

 - OpenClaw will not start the SimpleX channel until `channels.openclaw-simplex.connection` is configured
 - Configure `channels.openclaw-simplex.connection.wsUrl` to point to the running SimpleX WebSocket endpoint
 - If `simplex-chat` is not running at that endpoint, OpenClaw marks the channel disconnected and stores the error in channel status
-- The interactive `openclaw channels add` picker may not list this external plugin yet
+- The interactive `openclaw channels add` picker may not list this external plugin yet.
+If it doesn't, add the account non-interactively: `openclaw channels add --channel openclaw-simplex --account default` (this writes a `default` account pointing at `ws://127.0.0.1:5225`)
 - The current Control UI SimpleX card is a config editor; it does not expose custom invite buttons for this plugin

 ---